 To make sure you get the best parts of the nature from the sauna, we wanted to make it mobile; to be able to change locations and get the best out of each season, without compromising on the safety issues with polar bears.

 Second part of the Arctic Spa experience is the Ocean.
 There is no better feeling than first dipping yourself to the icy ocean and then running back to the warm sauna to warm up your toes and fingers again.
 Is a combination of adrenaline rush and relief that makes you wanting more.
 Are you ready to try?

 To build something unique to the remote location like Isfjord Radio is never easy.
 Located 90 km from any roads or airports is no easy task, little alone being around the North Pole.

 There has been a team of engineers and architects designing and building the best possible sauna for the arctic conditions.
 It was not easy, but and our visions came true; an architecturally beautiful, moderns and mobile sauna.

 The building is made of massive wood.
 The first material of choice when making an environment friendly construction, and a popular material to use at design-rich buildings and house solutions.
 At Spitsbergen, it will keep the warm temperature inside and the cold out.

 The outerwear is made of treated spruce, to keep the wood maintenance free.
 The colour is drift grey, and has a good resistance to weather.
-Inside the sauna, walls and benches are made of aspen is a modern Scandinavian style.
+Inside the sauna, the walls and benches are made of aspen in a modern Scandinavian style.
 You will not see any lists or nails – even if there is used 200 kg of them.
 The sauna is true handcraft of the carpenters made in accuracy of the millimetre.